 Whether you’re a professional teacher or the parent of a student, giving any student some one-on-one academic attention brings with it some big challenges.
 How do you know you’re not just “giving them the answer”?
 What do you do when your student stares blankly back at you after you ask a question, and is it possible the student just isn’t trying hard enough?
-This article will guide you in your tutoring style, for the benefit of both you and the student.
+The sources of this article is eclectic, and has been derived from a database of local tutors, which will guide you in your tutoring style, for the benefit of both you and the student.

 College Success Guide For Students